niuers/Distributed-System-Design-Review/SQL and NoSQL Databases.md

    * Scaling reads to a RDBMS is hard
    * Scaling writes to a RDBMS is impossible

+### Federation
+1. Federation (or functional partitioning) splits up databases by function.
+For example, instead of a single, monolithic database, you could have three databases: forums, users, and products, resulting in less read and write traffic to each database and therefore less replication lag.
+Smaller databases result in more data that can fit in memory, which in turn results in more cache hits due to improved cache locality.
+With no single central master serializing writes you can write in parallel, increasing throughput.
+1. Disadvantage(s): federation
+   * Federation is not effective if your schema requires huge functions or tables.
+   * You'll need to update your application logic to determine which database to read and write.
+   * Joining data from two databases is more complex with a server link.
+   * Federation adds more hardware and additional complexity.

 ### Denormalization
 ### SQL Tuning